-This article by TELG managing principal R. Scott Oswald and TELG principal David L. Scher was published by Employment Law Daily on March 18, 2014.
+TELG managing principal R. Scott Oswald and former principal David L. Scher was published by Employment Law Daily on March 18, 2014.
 The full article is available as a PDF on our site.

 “As You ‘Like’ It”: Ascribing legal significance to social media